squinkylabs/SqHarmony/docs/arpeggiator.md

 ## Voltage Levels

 All on/off inputs, like Gate, Clock, Reset, etc... are schmidt triggers with hysteresis to clean up the input.
-They turn on when the input goes above 1.6 volts, and turn off when the voltage goes below .8 volts.
+They turn on when the input goes above 1.0 volts, and turn off when the voltage goes below .1 volts, as per the VCV standard.
 All on/off outputs are 0 when off and 10 when on.

 ## Context Menu

 * **Reset mode II** - When this is off the reset input will use the "standard" reset protocol (high voltage holds arpeggiator in reset).
 When this is on, will use "Nord" reset.
-A low to high transition on the reset will "cue up" reset, but the reset will not happen until the next clock".
+A low to high transition on the reset will "cue up" reset, but the reset will not happen until the next clock.
+The next clock will not be treated as a clock signal.
 * **Gate+Clock Delay**.
 Inserts a 5 sample delay in front of the gate input, and a 10 sample delay in front of the clock.
-This helps avoid issue where the CV gets delayed by a couple of sampled because it is patched through some.
+This helps avoid issue where the CV gets delayed by a couple of samples because it is patched through some module.
 If it's off, CV is sampled right when the corresponding gate goes high.

-Gate+Clock Delay can also help in patches that don't use a keybord, but instead click in pitches under clock control.
+Gate+Clock Delay can also help in patches that don't use a keyboard, but instead click in pitches under clock control.

 ## More about rhythms